 The Black Male Working Academy was founded in 2005 by Transylvania graduate Roszalyn “Rosz” Akins ’76.
 Today, the academy is composed of students enrolled in elementary, middle and high schools in central Kentucky.

 “BMW came into existence 16 years ago in an all-out effort to close the academic achievement gap that exists in our school system for young men of color,” Akins shared.
 The program has supported students through education, leadership, travel, mentorship and engagement within the community.

-Through the partnership, students who meet completion criteria determined by the academy and graduation from high school will be eligible for a $20,000-per-year Black Male Working Academy Scholarship, as well as the university’s Trailblazer Scholarship of $7,500 per year.
+Through the partnership, students who meet completion criteria determined by the academy and graduation from high school will be eligible for a $20,000-per-year Black Male Working Academy Scholarship.
 Any student accepted to attend Transylvania is also eligible for a number of additional merit-based scholarships and financial aid opportunities.
 The average financial aid package for incoming Transylvania students is approximately $30,000 per year, making the actual costs of college more affordable.

 As a Transylvania student, academy graduates may choose any of the university’s 46 majors.
 They’ll continue to be exposed to a wide range of career possibilities and begin to understand the interdependence of various fields.

 The BMWA partnership is the newest scholarship program for students at Lexington high schools.
 Transylvania also provides opportunities to graduates of the Liberal Arts Academy at Henry Clay; the Math, Science and Technology Center at Dunbar; the IT Academy at Bryan Station; the Biomedical Sciences Pathway at Frederick Douglass; and Lexington Catholic’s Exemplar Scholars program.

 For more information on applying to Transylvania, visit transy.edu/admission.